patrycc/ardaudio-dl/README.md

 https://www.ffmpeg.org/download.html

-You have to have ffmpeg installed, in order to use the trim, zip and metatag features.
+You have to have ffmpeg installed, in order to use the trim and metatag features.
 With no ffmpeg installed, those features will be ignored.
-Also, episode thumbnail images will still be downloaded, but not set as thumbnails for each episode.
+Also, episode thumbnail images will still be downloaded, but won't be set as thumbnails for each episode.

 ## How to Use